 1) Storage Transfer Service

-This is an online data transfer operator, enabling you to move billions of files and hundreds of terabytes.
+This is an online data transfer operator, allowing you to move billions of files and hundreds of terabytes.
 This multistage copying involves programming.
-But still, you get help on every step and could adapt your data transportation the way you need it.
+But still, you get help on every step and could adapt data transfer the way you need it.

 For example, you could complete it as a one-time operation or recurring migration.
-You can move your data to Google Cloud Storage from another storage provider and/or on-premise storage.
+You can move data to Google Cloud Storage from another storage provider or on-premise.
 Or copy your data between buckets.

-Plus, you get an extra benefit to change your materials while moving them.
-Like delete the existing data in the destination folder not to duplicate your files.
-Another additional service provided by Google is to complete periodic synchronization if you have two GD accounts, for example.
+Plus, you get an extra benefit of changing your materials while moving them.
+You can delete the existing data in the destination folder to avoid duplicating your files.
+Additional service from Google lets you complete periodic synchronization if you have two GD accounts.